Simran-B/docker-library-docs/arangodb/content.md

 Will create and launch the %%IMAGE%% docker instance as background process.
 The Identifier of the process is printed.
 By default ArangoDB listen on port 8529 for request and the image includes `EXPOSE 8529`.
 If you link an application container it is automatically available in the linked container.
 See the following examples.

-In order to get the IP arango listens on run:
+In order to get the IP arango listens on, run:

 ```console
 unix> docker inspect --format '{{ .NetworkSettings.IPAddress }}' arangodb-instance